oracle-livelabs/analytics-ai/generative-ai-agent-23ai/introduction/introduction.md

 * An Oracle Cloud Account
 * Access to OCI Generative AI Agents
 * Access to a Region where the Agent service is available: Chicago, Frankfurt
-* Must have an Administrator Account or Permissions to manage several OCI Services: Generative AI Agents, Digital Assistant, Visual Builder, 23AI database, OCIR, Logging, APM, Network, Dynamic Groups, Policies, IDCS/Identity Domain Confidential Applications, Resource Manager
+* Must have an Administrator Account or Permissions to manage several OCI Services: Generative AI Agents, Digital Assistant, Visual Builder, 23ai database, OCIR, Network, Dynamic Groups, Policies, IDCS/Identity Domain Confidential Applications, Resource Manager
 * Familiarity with Oracle Cloud Infrastructure (OCI) is helpful

 ## Learn More